timegrip/sharepoint-file/README.md

 A command-line utility for Sharepoint file operations

-:warning: Currently supports download of **small(er) single files** from an online Sharepoint site / file storage.
+:information_source: Currently supports only download of individual files from an online Sharepoint site / file storage.

 Installation or update
 ----------------------